 Some newer designs allow the user to dispose of the rat without having to touch the dead rodent or even look at the corpse.
 These traps kill the rat in an enclosed space and use an external indicator to let you know when it’s full.
 To dispose of the body, simply tip the trap over the garbage.
 If you’re squeamish, you can even avert your eyes as you lay the rodent to rest.
 This is a more attractive option for the faint of heart and still allows you to recycle the trap.

-Safe operation is a key concern when it comes to rat traps.
-The classic snap-style traps are dangerous if used improperly.
+Safety is undoubtedly an issue when it comes to rat traps.
+The classic snap-style traps are dangerous.
 Smaller ones can painfully snap the fingers, while larger ones can break bones.
 Some use poison bait to kill rats, which is toxic to humans and pets.
 Glue traps, electric shock traps, and nontoxic bait offer safer alternatives.
 If you have children or pets in the home, safety is especially important when shopping for a rat trap.

 Ease of Use